ibz0q/lovelace-bg-animation/README.md

 ## 🎀 Tribute to the artists

-The following artists are artists featured in this repo, shout out to their incredible pieces of work they've shared on the web.
+The repo features the following artists, shout out to them for their incredible pieces of work they've shared on the web.
 Please support them in anyway you can as without their work this project is made pointless.
 In order of Gallery items.

  - Matei Copot (6)
  - Ben Matthews (5)
- - Ibz (1)
  - Rahul (1)
  - Takeshi Kano (1)
  - Akimitsu Hamamuro (1)